 After a weekend of testing out the air fryer, I am happy to announce that all those crispy fried foods are back in my life only, this time, they have zero oil and won’t be clogging my arteries or causing inflammation in my body.
 Bring on the air fryer recipes!

 Take a look at some of the amazing air fryer vegan recipes I have been able to create in my new air fryer so far.

 Crispy French Fries

-French fries are so simple, because they require no battering.
+French fries are so simple because they require no battering.
 I cooked three medium whole potatoes in my microwave, wrapped in a damp paper towel, for 3-minutes.
-You can bake your potatoes or cook them on the stove top in water for about 5 minutes, if you prefer, but I do suggest precooking just a little bit.
+You can bake your potatoes or cook them on the stovetop in water for about 5 minutes if you prefer, but I do suggest precooking just a little bit.

 If you don’t, they come out chewy and less crispy.
 I chose to precook in the microwave because I don’t like to wash extra dishes and didn’t want to wait for potatoes to bake in the oven.

 After the potatoes are precooked and cooled, slice to the thickness that you prefer.
 Season with garlic powder, onion powder, and a little salt.
 Place in the air fryer at 400 degrees for about 25 minutes.
-Shake/stir to redistribute halfway through cook cycle.
+Shake/stir to redistribute halfway through the cook cycle.
 They come out perfectly crispy and are one of my favorite vegan recipes.

 Black Bean Burgers

 I made Black Bean Burgers using my recipe linked here.
-After patting them out, place in air fryer and cook at 370 degrees for 15 minutes.
+After patting them out, place in the air fryer and cook at 370 degrees for 15 minutes.
 That’s all there is to it!

 Sweet Potato and Broccoli Tempura